-The chicken cordon bleu recipes are likely to have evolved from similar recipes out of Switzerland.
+I could not wait to learn how to make chicken cordon bleu recipes.
+These recipes are likely to have evolved from similar recipes out of Switzerland.
 Most likely the original recipes were made from thin veal cutlets instead of chicken.
 I never tasted any, veal or chicken, until probably in the late 1970’s.
 As I remember the first one I tasted was chicken; it was frozen and heated in the microwave.
 Even though I never was fond of prepackaged foods, I thought this was the absolute most delicious frozen thing I had ever eaten.
 Of course I had to learn how to make it at home.

-I have many chicken cordon bleu recipes and only a few are a little different.
+I have learned how to make chicken cordon bleu recipes; after collecting many recipes only a few are a little different.
 All the recipes contain three basic ingredients; chicken breast, ham and cheese.
 The original rolled chicken recipes start with a chicken filet which has been pounded to a thinner cutlet.
 The breasts are then stuffed with various types of ham or pork and with cheese.
 After being rolled up like a jelly roll, they are cooked usually by frying or baking.

 The combination of these three ingredients produces such a good taste that they became popular with American diners; so popular that most restaurants at one time had this on their menu.
 Cooks began to incorporate these ingredients in their own original recipes.
 Today various types of ham, different type of cheeses, different seasonings and vegetables have been added to the recipes.
-There are now chicken Cordon Bleu recipes wrapped in puff pastry and recipes for soups and casseroles.
+Now I have learned how to make chicken cordon bleu recipes wrapped in puff pastry and recipes for soups and casseroles.
 I make the rolled cordon bleu recipes in various sizes; small appetizers, individual ones and a family size.

 The chicken cordon bleu recipes are so delicious that they are suitable for serving for any occasion; even the most elaborate celebration.
 One would think that something this good has to be time consuming and difficult to prepare.
 Actually the complete opposite is true; some are very easy chicken cordon bleu recipes.
 By using deli ham, deli cheese, chicken breast from your local butcher and canned soup, nothing could be easier.